Special Education Services

 In keeping with our mandate to provide a free appropriate public education in the least restrictive environment, District 401 offers a full range of special education services.

-These services are provided under the supervision of our Assistant Superintendent for Student Services, Dr. Kari Smith, and our Special Education Coordinators, Ms. Pamela Stutzman (PK-5) and Ms. Antigone Campobasso (6-12).
+These services are provided under the supervision of our Assistant Superintendent for Student Services, Dr. Kari Smith, and our Special Education Coordinators for grades PK-5 and 6-12 (positions to be filled).

 Our procedures and practices with regard to special education services are governed by the D401 Board of Education's policy on the education of children with disabilities, which can be found in Section 6:120 of the District Policy Manual.

 A student may be referred to the Student Services educational team — which may include a special education teacher, social worker, speech-language pathologist, school psychologist, special education coordinator and/or building administrator — when a student is not progressing within the general education environment.